ombori/grid-docs/console/releasenotes/README.md

 ## 2024-05-08 (RC)

-### Analytics
+### Analytics dashboards
 - Support images analytics card for device, space, and tenant level analytics dashboards
 - Update your gridapp dependency `@ombori/grid-reports` to `3.91.6` or higher.
 Or simply do `yarn add @ombori/grid-reports@latest`
-- See more to configure your gridapp analytics-schema to show images analytics card
+- [See more](/packages/javascript/grid-reports?id=images-card) to configure your gridapp analytics-schema to show images analytics card

 ## 2024-05-07